-We might be in the middle of summer, but you know how it is… It’s better to be prepared!
-I’ve been working on the autumn collection this summer (in fact I’m still working on it) and today I would like to show you first piece of this collection – pattern for beanie hat.
-This hat is available in all imaginable sizes – you can sew it for newborn baby or your grandpa.
+We might be in the middle of summer, but you know how it is...
+It’s better to be prepared!
+I’ve been working on the autumn collection this summer (in fact I’m still working on it) and today I would like to show you the first piece of this collection - the pattern for a beanie hat.
+This hat is available in all imaginable sizes - you can sew it for a newborn baby or your grandpa.
 I have all children’s, women’s and men’s sizes.
-You can, of course, find detailed photo instructions for this hat in the article bellow and I also have new video tutorial for you.
-This hat is very easy to sew – pattern is suitable even for absolute beginners – and you can do it in five minutes.
+You can, of course, find detailed photo instructions for this hat in the article below and I also have a new video tutorial for you.
+This hat is very easy to sew and you can do it in five minutes.
 Literally.

-You can get pattern in my online store:
+You can get this beanie hat pattern in our online store:

-Use your own judgment when choosing material and the appropriate size.
-Knits are usually more flexible and pliable than tracksuit fabrics – consider properties of your material when choosing the right size.
+Use your judgment when choosing your material and the appropriate size.
+Regular knits are usually more flexible and pliable than laid-in knits - consider the properties of your material when choosing the right size.